Last updated April 16, 2025.

-But we’re also in a period in which more and more businesses, even those that are profitable, are cutting costs, and that often means drawing the line on amenities.
-So how do you offer amenities that drive employee engagement and happiness while also keeping costs low?
-Starting at $450 per month, a Bevi Standup 2.0 machine is an investment—but an investment that can easily be offset by removing some needless costs from your budget.*
+We believe in choosing office amenities wisely.
+Starting at $450 per month, a Bevi Standup 2.0 machine is an investment—but it’s an investment that can easily be offset by removing some needless costs from your budget.*

-1. The ghost of subscriptions past
+1. The ghost of subscriptions past: the ultimate operating expense worth slashing

 With AI-powered technology taking the world by storm and making us more productive, Software-as-a-Service (SaaS) is becoming a larger part of the company budget.
 A survey by Productiv found that SaaS use steadily grew between 2021 and 2023, and reached an all-time high last year, with organizations using 371 apps on average.
 This chalks up to a huge company cost of almost $10k per employee.